CouchCMS/Documentation/src/contents/tags-reference/menu.md

 ### exclude

-Pages can be excluded from the menu by specifying their names using this parameter.<br/>
+Pages can be excluded from the menu by specifying their names using this parameter.
-If an excluded page has children, they are excluded too.<br/>
+If an excluded page has children, they are excluded too.
 If multiple pages are to be excluded, separate them using comma.

 ```